 Associated with Adventure Canada since 2004, he has transited the Northwest Passage several times and explored the east coast of Baffin Island, the west coast of Greenland and the north coast of Arctic Quebec as “geologist on board”.

-The Royal Canadian Geographical Society recognized Marc as one of Canada’s “top 100 modern-day explorers” in 2015.
+The Royal Canadian Geographical Society recognized Marc as one of Canada’s “top 100 modern-day explorers” in 2015 and named him one of Canada's 90 Greatest Explorers of All Time in 2020.
 He received the Geologic Mapping Award in Honour of Florence Bascom from the Geological Society of America and the Gold Medal from the Royal Canadian Geographical Society in 2016.

 Marc lives in Ottawa, ON, with his wife Dr. Janet King and is presently Senior Emeritus Scientist at the Geological Survey of Canada.